-Greenhouse gas emissions reduction goal: CKPower seeks to continuously increase the proportion of investments in clean energy power plants.
+GHG reduction target: CKPower aims to continuously increase its investment in clean energy-based power plants.

-CKPower and its subsidiaries analyze and assess risks from climate change every year as it directly affects the company’s business operations.
+CKPower and its subsidiaries analyze and assess risks related to climate change every year as they directly affect the Company’s business operations.
 After climate change risks have been identified, impact mitigation plans are formulated in preparation for such risks.

 Climate change risks

 CKPower produces electricity from various kinds of energy, which require different raw materials.

 For the Nam Ngum 2 Hydroelectric Power Plant and the Xayaburi Hydroelectric Power Plant, studies of the actual water volumes over the past 50 and 60 years respectively were conducted in order to determine their electricity production capacity, and the water level data was collected to regularly monitor and assess the water situations in the reservoirs.

 As a result of the regular climate monitoring and surveillance, the Nam Ngum 2 Hydroelectric Power Plant announced the year 2020 as a drought year according to its power purchase agreements (PPAs) to ensure efficient drought management and exempt potential fines in the event that the average actual hours of electricity generation are lower than specified in the agreements.

 As for the Bangkhenchai Solar Power Plant, studies on the project location were carried out, taking into account the appropriate irradiation intensity as well as the average irradiation intensity in the past in the area prior to the investment.

 For cogeneration power plants, which rely on natural gases, a power purchase agreement was made with a natural gas producer, requiring the producer to pay compensation for any failure to supply natural gas in the volume as specified in the agreement.